 Legal aid societies offer free legal assistance to people who cannot pay an attorney.
 Many people do not qualify for their free serves though, because they make too much money.
 Only about 50%of people who apply for help from a legal aid society receive it.

 Lawhelp.org is also a great resource.
 They offer legal advice and resources for low-income people.

 Another place to find affordable legal advice is a law school.
 State law determines what law students can actually do, but they can always give advice even if they can’t represent you.

 Some law schools also have law clinics with reduced rates for people with a low income.

 You can also consider contacting your state bar association.
 They may be able to help you find a lawyer who is willing to do a pro bono case.

 Make sure to ask some local lawyers for their rates too.
 They may not be as high as you think or they may offer discounts.

-Interested in researching specific legal aid services in your area?
+Interested in researching specific legal aid lawyers near you and in your area?
 Start by checking the specialties of attorneys near you.